YoloBox Pro Frequently Asked Questions

 - SimCards should be operated and inserted correctly

-If you have Telstra SIM cards(or any other that doesn’t work), please try find the SIM card APN settings on your cellphone firstly, then insert your SIM card in your YoloBox Pro.
+If you have Telstra SIM cards(or any other that doesn’t work), please try to find the SIM card APN settings on your cellphone first, then insert your SIM card in your YoloBox Pro.

-Go to: Networking setting > Mobile network > Advanced > Network > Access Point Names > APNs >Edit access point, The access point should be all the same as they are showed in your cellphone.
+Go to: Networking setting > Mobile network > Advanced > Network > Access Point Names > APNs >Edit access point, The access point should be all the same as they are shown on your cellphone.

-Unlike the original YoloBox that has HDCP issue in some high end camera models(normally need an HDMI EDID emulator to bypass), YoloBox Pro works with basically all cameras, drones, GoPro, DV and camcorders.
+Unlike the original YoloBox which has HDCP issues in some high-end camera models(normally need an HDMI EDID emulator to bypass), YoloBox Pro works with basically all cameras, drones, GoPro, DV, and camcorders.
 Or you can even connect the computer/phone/tablet as a video source for screen mirroring what’s on the computer, phone or tablet.

 Does the camera have an HDMI output?